 Learn more about our work

-As someone who was brought up on Merseyside and who now works from Anglia Research’s north-west office in Southport, I have always been fascinated by the history of Liverpool, once considered the ‘second city of the British Empire’.
+The researcher had always been fascinated by the history of Liverpool, once considered the ‘second city of the British Empire’.

 Liverpool’s growth parallels the rise of empire, maritime adventure, commerce and the transatlantic slave trade, now commemorated in the city’s International Slavery Museum.
 Its story is one of rapid economic growth and prosperity and then a slow decline to the nadir of the Toxteth Riots in the 1980s, followed by rebirth and regeneration.
 Today it is one of the top tourist attractions in the UK.